Russia and Ukraine seek to break grain impasse in Turkey

 Ukraine is a vital exporter of wheat and grains such as barley and maize.
 It has also supplied nearly half of all the sunflower oil traded on global markets.

-But exports across the Black Sea have been blocked by Russian warships and mines Kyiv has laid to avert a feared amphibious assault.
+But shipments across the Black Sea have been blocked by Russian warships and mines Kyiv has laid to avert a feared amphibious assault.

 US space agency data released last week showed 22 percent of Ukraine's farmland falling under Russian control since the February 24 invasion.

+"We are in the final stages and everything now depends on Russia," he told Spain's El Pais newspaper.

+Russia said its requirements included the right to "search the ships to avoid the contraband of weapons" -- a demand rejected by Kyiv.

-UN Secretary-General Antonio Guterres tried on Tuesday to play down expectations from the Istanbul talks.
+UN Secretary-General Antonio Guterres tried on Tuesday to play down expectations of an imminent breakthrough.

 "We are working hard indeed, but there is still a way to go," the UN chief told reporters.

-NATO member Turkey has been using its good relations with both the Kremlin and the Western-backed leaders in Kyiv to try and broker an agreement on a safe way to deliver the grain.
+NATO member Turkey has been using its good relations with both the Kremlin and Kyiv to try and broker an agreement on a safe way to deliver the grain.

 Turkey says it has 20 merchant ships waiting in the region that could be quickly loaded and sent to world markets.